Note: related to this subject, you may also be interested in our page about unwanted fat, which explains more about the types of fat we can remove.

 We are well known for our cosmetic medical expertise.
 We regularly attract clients who drive to us from Delta, Langley, White Rock, Burnaby, Richmond, New Westminster, and beyond.
 Sometimes, even from Abbotsford or Washington.

-Our experience dealing with cellulite goes back to the early 2000s.
+Our experience dealing with cellulite in Vancouver goes back to the early 2000s.
 At that time, we were one of the first clinics in our area to offer Velashape (formerly Velasmooth).
 Not only that, being a quality clinic, the company behind the technology chose us to participate in an FDA research study with it.
 At the time, it was a revolutionary way to treat fat and cellulite.

 We also began our own, internal experiments with Velashape and Ultrashape together, as a way to treat cellulite and fat more effectively.
 After this time, we purchased and trained in Ultrashape 3 – a combo procedure that gave similar results to what we had already been doing.